IyadAssaf/go-away/README.md

 2. [Set up a slack app](https://api.slack.com/authentication/basics) and install it in your slack workspace

-3. Find your "OAuth Access Token" from the Slack app console and set it to a `SLACK_API_TOKEEN` environment variable
+3. Find your "OAuth Access Token" from the Slack app console and set it to a `SLACK_API_TOKEN` environment variable

 ### Usage